 Gestation for twins

 The normal length of gestation for a single baby is around 40 weeks.
-However, gestation for twins, either identical or fraternal, is usually around 38 weeks.
+However, gestation for twins, either identical or fraternal, is usually around 38 weeks or earlier, with 68 per cent of multiple births being born and admitted to Special Care Nursery or Neonatal Intensive Care Unit.
 This shorter time is due to the increased demands on the mother’s body, and the inability of the babies to receive all the nutrients they need in utero.

 Since twins are usually premature, they are more likely to have lower birth weights.
-Prematurity is associated with increased risk of a number of disorders, including jaundice.
+Prematurity is associated with increased risk of a number of disorders, including .

 It is difficult to tell if twins are identical or fraternal at birth.
 Some identical twins may be born with individual sets of membranes, which may lead to the mistaken assumption that the babies are fraternal.

 One way to tell the difference is to have the twins DNA-tested.
 Identical twins share the same genetic information, while fraternal twins share around half.
-The test can be done with a sample of cheek cells, collected painlessly.
-Other tests include blood group examinations.
+The test can be done with a sample of cheek cells (collected painlessly) or blood group examinations.

 Where to get help